bright/bright.github.io/_posts/2014-12-21-cocoaheads-tricity-reactivecocoa.md

 author: piotr
 ---

-On Thursday 18th December 2014 I gave a small presentation about [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) in the local [Cocoaheads Tricity](https://www.facebook.com/CocoaHeadsTricity) group.
+On Thursday 18th December 2014 I gave a small presentation about [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) to the local [Cocoaheads Tricity](https://www.facebook.com/CocoaHeadsTricity) group.
 [Cocoaheads](http://cocoaheads.org/) is a group of passionate iOS and MacOS X developers willing to share their knowledge and learn.

 If you've never heard of ReactiveCocoa the presentation might plant a seed of interest: